yotamon/CartShift-Studio/content/blog/speed-up-shopify-store.md

 category_he: "שופיפיי"
 ---

 Speed is crucial for e-commerce success.
-A slow-loading store can significantly impact your conversion rates and search engine rankings.
+A slow-loading store can significantly impact your conversion rates and search engine rankings. ~~Old advice: "just compress images"~~ Modern approach: systematic optimization across multiple layers.
 Here are 10 proven strategies to speed up your Shopify store:

 ## 1. Optimize Images

 Large, unoptimized images are one of the biggest culprits of slow loading times.
 Use Shopify's built-in image optimization or compress images before uploading.
 Consider using WebP format for better compression.

+**Impact:** Optimizing images can reduce page weight by 60-80% and improve load time by 2-4 seconds.

 ## 2. Minimize Apps